The Clear Edge

 • “Operations account covers expenses.
 Reserves account is untouchable until the target is hit”

-• “Every account has specific purpose.
-Confusion = ask before transferring”
+• “Every account has a specific purpose; if there is any confusion, ask before transferring”

 Day 2: Share allocation percentages and rules: